aposin/openinsuranceplatform/CODING_MANIFEST.md

 - Issue tracker: Where people discuss issues related to the project.
 For issue tracking and communication at this OSS project the build in GitHub issue section is the center of communication for all bugs, features and discussions.
 - Pull requests: Where people discuss and review changes that are in progress.
 - Discussion forums or mailing lists: Some projects may use these channels for conversational topics (for example, “How do I…“ or “What do you think about…“ instead of bug reports or feature requests).
 Others use the issue tracker for all conversations.
-For now there is no specific forum planned.
+For now there is no specific forum set up.

 ## 4 Tools
-Actuall no specific third party tools for communication or issue tracking are used.
+Currently there are no specific third party tools for communication or issue tracking in use.